adamsilver/fdpb/01-a-registration-form.md

 ## The Question Protocol

-One powerful and *natural* way to reduce the size of a form is to use the Question Protocol[^] by the Government Digital Service.
+One powerful and *natural* way to reduce the size of a form is to use the Question Protocol[^?] by the Government Digital Service.
 It helps ensure you know why you are asking every question (or form field).

 Does the registration form need to collect first name, last name, email address and password?
 Are there better or alternative ways to ask for this information that simplifies the experience?